Seldszar/gunsen/API.md

 ## Logger

-Wraps a logger which appends metadata when logging a message.
+A wrapper which appends metadata when logging a message.

 ### Parameters